-Viral Syndrome Pandemic Triage Protocol EFFECTIVE March 17, 2020 until rescinded or superceded For Use By BLS and ALS Clinicians YES NO Patient age is between 2 and 55 years Patient has a suspected viral syndrome with at least two (2) of the following symptofever, cough, body aches, or sore throat ms: Patient has a history of immunosuppression, or is taking medicines that depress the immune system (cancer undergoing chemotherapy, transplant patient, HIV, etc.) 9 Patient has a history of diabetes Patient has a history of heart disease Patient has a history of COPD or lung disease Patient has a heart rate between: 50 - 110 bpm (age 13-55 years); (age 2-5 years: 80-140 bpm; age 6-12 years: 70-120 bpm) Patient has a systolic blood pressure between: 110-180 mmHg (age 13-55 years); (age 2-5 years: > 80mmHg; age 6-12 years: > 90mmHg) Oxygen saturation (SpO2) greater than or equal to 94% Clear lung sounds Respiratory rate between 12 - 22 breaths per minute, and the patient does not com shortness of breath plain of Patient is able to ambulate without difficulty Patient is agreeable to home self-care A ANY CHECKS in a shaded box indicate that patient transport should be encouraged.
-If ALL CHECKS are in non-shaded boxes, patient may provide self-care at home.
+Viral Syndrome Pandemic Triage Protocol

+EFFECTIVE March 17, 2020, until rescinded or superceded For Use by BLS and ALS Clinicians

+YES NO Patient is between 2 and 55 years Patient has a suspected viral syndrome with at least two (2) of the following symptoms: fever, cough, body aches, or sore throat Patient has a history of immunosuppression, or is taking medicines that depress the immune system (cancer undergoing chemotherapy, transplant patient, HIV, etc.) Patient has a history of diabetes Patient has a history of heart disease Patient has a history of COPD or lung disease Patient has a heart rate between : 50 - 110 bpm (age 13 - 55 years); (age 2-5 years: 80 - 140 bpm; age 6 - 12 years: 70 - 120 bpm) Patient has a systolic blood pressure between: 110 - 180 mmHg (age 13 - 55 years); (age 2 - 5 years: > 80 mmHg; age 6 - 12 years: > 90 mmHg) Oxygen saturation (SpO2) greater than or equal to 94% Clear lung sounds Respiratory rate between 12 - 22 breaths per minute, and the patient does not complain of shortness of breath Patient is able to ambulate without difficulty Patient is agreeable to home self-care ANY CHECKS in a shaded box indicate that patient trainsport should be encouraged.
+If / ALL CHECKS are in non-shaded boxes, patient may provide self-care at home.
 Refer to no-transport instructions for patients.
 Any patient may be transported at the EMS Clinician's discretion.

 This emergency protocol was issued by the Maryland Institute for Emergency Medical Services Systems, after approval by the Executive Director and Chairman of the State Emergency Medical Services Board, in response to the COVID-19 pandemic, and in accordance with Education Article Section 13-516(d)(1) and COMAR 30.03.05.02(I) and a catastrophic health emergency proclamation.

-OPTIONAL SUPPLEMENTAL PROTOCOL VIRAL PANDEMIC: TRIAGE PROTOCOL (ALTERNATIVE DISPATCH PROTOCOL DURING PANDEMIC ILLNESS) (NEW '20)
+Optional Supplemental Protocol - VIRAL PANDEMIC: TRIAGE PROTOCOL (ALTERNATIVE DISPATCH PROTOCOL DURING PANDEMIC ILLNESS) (continued)